kelvinvin/tp/docs/UserGuide.md

 | Session List    | Displays the list of your sessions in a list view.
 You can modify this list using [session-related commands](#33-session-related-keywords) |
 | Status Bar Footer | Displays the current date and time of the program.
 If you notice this is incorrect, your PC might be using a different timezone|

+The table above describes the function of each UI component.

 <div markdown="block" class="alert alert-primary">